 Do you ever wonder why your relationship with your partner doesn’t feel deeply fulfilling?
-Your way of attaching to others, your attachment style, is a blueprint for how you connect in close relationships.
+Your way of attaching to others — your anxious attachment style or other attachment pattern — is a blueprint for how you connect in close relationships.
 Your attachment style is shaped by your early experiences with caregivers and is often your default mode of connecting with others.

-Attachment theory, pioneered by John Bowlby, provides a framework for comprehending human connections.
-Bowlby found that there are four main attachment styles.
+Attachment theory, pioneered by John Bowlby, provides a framework for understanding human connections.
+Bowlby identified four primary attachment styles.

 1. Secure attachment: You feel pretty comfortable with intimacy and trusting others.